Barbados threadsnake: Description

+T. carlae is distinguished from the similar Indotyphlops braminus by its dorsal lines and shorter length.

 Diet

 T. carlae is thought to feed primarily on a diet of termites and ant larvae.

 Reproduction

 Threadsnakes (Leptotyphlopidae) are oviparous, laying eggs to reproduce.
 The female of this snake species, T. carlae, produces only one large egg at a time.
 The emerging offspring is about half the length of the mother.

 Small species of snakes such as T. carlae have relatively large new-born offspring compared to adults.
 The offspring of the largest snakes are only one-tenth the length of an adult, whereas offspring of the smallest snakes typically are one-half the length of an adult (see figure).
 The tiny snakes produce only one, massive egg – relative to the size of the mother.

 Conservation status

 Little is known about the ecology, abundance, or distribution of this species, T. carlae.
 Essentially, Barbados has no original forest remaining, however, this native species very likely requires a forest habitat for survival since it evolved in the presence of forests.
 Based on the small number of known specimens and its distribution apparently being restricted to eastern Barbados, the continued survival of the species is a concern.

+The snake's small size has made it difficult to find or observe in the wild, and it was declared "lost to science" by the conservation group Re:wild.
+It was rediscovered on March 20, 2025, after almost two decades where no specimens had been identified.
+A project officer from the Barbados Ministry of Environment, Connor Blades, found the snake under a rock and identified it with a microscope.
+The discovery was announced on July 23, 2025.